network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

       test_class: <name of the test class>
       label: <label to uniquely identify the test> # optional
       test_execution: <additional data used to execute the test> # optional
-      test_data: <data used to generate the test cases>
+      test_data: <data used to generate the test instances>

 ``test_module``: Optional.
 The full path of the python module that contains the test class to be used.
-This value is optional if the test class is registered in index.py of the pytest-nuts plugin.
+This value is optional if the test class is registered in ``index.py`` of the pytest-nuts plugin.
 Note that it can be relevant in which directory ``pytest`` is started if local test modules are used.

 ``test_class``: Required.
-The name of the python class which contains the tests that should be executed.Note that currently every test in this class will be executed.
+The name of the python class which contains the tests that should be executed.
+Note that currently every test in this class is executed.

 ``label``: Optional.
 Additional identifier that can be used to distinguish between multiple occurrences of the same test class in a test bundle.

 ``test_execution``: Optional.
 NUTS uses nornir tasks to automatically interact with the network.
 This field contains additional information that is directly passed to the nornir task in the background.
 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
-As an example, the test definition ``napalm_ping.py`` calls a nornir task to execute napalm's ping-command.
+As an example, the test definition ``TestNapalmPing`` calls a nornir task to execute napalm's ping-command.
 This allows the additional ``max_drop`` parameter in ``test execution``, since it is in turn pre-defined by napalm.
-Please see the test bundles for links to the specific extra commands.
+Please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` for more detailed explanations.

 ``test_data``: Required.
-Data that is used to parametrize the tests - basically what information your actual test needs.
-The structure of this section is specific to every test bundle.
+Data that is used to parametrize the tests - basically what information each test instance needs.
+The structure of this section is specific to every test bundle, detailed in the chapter on :doc:`test bundles <../testbundles/alltestbundles>`.

 Since each test bundle looks a little different, please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` to read how these are structured.

 Sample Test-Bundle: Ping
 ************************

 As an example, we now want to test if ``R1`` can ping ``R2``.
-Our sample test bundle then is as follows:
+Here's our sample test bundle:

 .. code:: yaml

   ---
-  - test_module: pytest_nuts.base_tests.napalm_ping
-    test_class: TestNapalmPing
+  - test_class: TestNapalmPing
-    label: test1
     test_execution:
       count: 5
     test_data: